BEST: BLUM 38N SOFT CLOSE

 Step #1 - Setup your drill press or cordless drill

-Or, worse, drill through the door with the 35mm forstener bit you’ll need for these style of hinges.
+Or, worse, drill through the door with the 35mm Forstner bit you’ll need for these styles of hinges.

-To ensure you’re setup for drilling make sure you consider:
+To ensure you’re set up for drilling, make sure you consider the following:

-- For a cordless drill, a perfectly good setup by the way, I use a jig like the Kreg cabinet hinge jig that can be set to the proper depth with a lockable bushing.
+• For a cordless drill, a perfect setup, I use a jig like the Kreg cabinet hinge jig that can be set to the proper depth with a lockable bushing.

-- Test, test, and retest hinge depth and location.
-Use a test piece of wood that’s the exact same thickness of your door and has the same profiled edged to drill test holes until the hinge location is correct.
+• Test, test, and retest hinge depth and location.
+Use a test piece of wood that’s the same thickness as your door and has the same profiled edge to drill test holes until the hinge location is correct.

-- Install your test piece on the cabinet and verify opening/closing action.
+• Install your test piece on the cabinet and verify the opening/closing action.

 Step #2 - Mark your doors for the hinge side

 When is this step crucial?
-If your doors are not “reversible” in that the top of the door cannot be the bottom.
+If your doors are not “reversible, ” the top of the door cannot be the bottom.

 Step #3 - Verify drill setup and hinge location

-While I’ve drilled hundreds of doors I always like to verify my setup one more time.
-So take another test piece and drill two holes with your Forstener bit and ensure the hinge location on the door and the cabinet side or frame is correct.
+While I’ve drilled hundreds of doors, I always like to verify my setup again, so take another test piece, drill two holes with your Forstener bit, and ensure the hinge location on the door and the cabinet side or frame is correct.

 You can’t un-drill a hole once it’s in.